Louis J. Celentano

 In his spare time, Lou enjoyed golf, reading, singing and later in life, he took up painting.
 He was very active in the Boys and Girls Club and was also a member of the Knights of Columbus, Pine Grove Mens Club, Orange Hill Golf Club and Marrakech, which provides homes for disabled adults.

 In 2010, Mary Hodson, secretary of the 825th TD Association, and her husband, took Lou back to Stavelot, Belgium, to visit Marcel Ozer.
 Marcel had helped Tony Calvanese and Léo Brunette find shelter and medical attention for Tony’s wounds after their unit was hit by enemy fire.
 Marcel was also wounded in the shoulder but ignored his own wounds to help Tony.
 Marcel remained with Tony until allied troops were able to evacuate him.

 You can see Lou and Marcel in the photo below left.
 Lou also visited the grave of Sgt.
 Armstrong, who had been killed during the actions described above.
 His grave is located at the Henri-Chapelle American Cemetery in Hombourg, Belgium.

-I want to first thank Lou Celentano for his service to this country and wish him long life and health.
+Lou passed away on September 29, 2020, and will be buried with his wife and son in the All Saints Cemetery, New Haven, CT.
 I also want to thank Serge Lemaire, Jeff Euben and Mary Hodson for their assistance with information and photos used in this tribute.